Macular Degeneration

 AMD generally does not affect side vision, even in advanced cases.
 Most patients can continue to function independently.

-People who have AMD appear to see normally.
+People who have AMD may appear as though they see normally.
 But they may actually have difficulty recognizing friends.
 This can lead to social difficulties.

 Some people with vision loss from AMD experience visual hallucinations.
 That is, they see things, such as people and patterns, that are not there.